jabrena/java-crawler-demo/README.md

 # Java Crawler Demo

-A web crawler implementations in Java.
+A repository about a collection of web crawler implementation in Java.

 ## Comparison Matrix